marekborowiec/teaching/command-line1.md

 ls
 cd ..
 ```
-In Directories 1 through 3 you should see three directories named SubdirA through SubdirC.
+In the directories 1 through 3 you should see three directories named SubdirA through SubdirC.

-### tab completion
+### Tab completion
-Typing Directory1/SubdirA every time you want to move into that directory or, worse, jumping even more levels in the directory tree is tedious and error-prone.
-Fortunately command line interfaces have a tab completion feature.
-In the Sandbox directory, try typing `cd D`, then press the `Tab` key.
+Typing `Directory1/SubdirA` every time you want to move into that directory or, worse, jumping even more levels in the directory tree is tedious and error-prone.
+Fortunately command line interfaces have the tab completion feature.
+In the `Sandbox` directory, try typing `cd D`, then press the `Tab` key.
 The command line should expand to `cd Directory`.
 Now you just need to add number to the end and `/`.
-Now press Tab once again.
-After expanding to Subdir try pressing `Tab` twice more.
+Now press `Tab` once again.
+After expanding to `Subdir` try hitting `Tab` twice more.
 You should see the available options:
 ```shell
 SubdirA/ SubdirB/ SubdirC/
 cd Directory1/SubdirA/
 ```
 Tab completion also works for command names.
 Try typing `mk`, followed by pressing `Tab` key twice and you should see every executable whose name starts with `mk`.
 Creating subdirectories works only if you already have parent directories created.
-From the Sandbox directory try:
+From the `Sandbox` directory try:
 ```shell
 mkdir Directory{11..15}/Subdir{A..C}
 ```